greymd/teip/man/man.md

 ### *command*

-*command* is the command and its arguments that `teip` executes.
+*command* refers to the command and its arguments that `teip` executes.
-*command* must print a single line of result for each line of the input.
+Each *command* should output a single line of result for each line of input.
-In the simplest example, the cat(1) command always succeeds.
-Because the cat prints the same number of lines against the input.
+In the simplest example, the `cat(1)` command is always successful, as `cat` outputs the same number of lines as its input.

 ```
 $ echo ABCDEF | teip -og . -- cat
 ABCDEF
 ```

-sed(1) works with the typical pattern.
+The `sed(1)` command works well with typical patterns.

 ```
 $ echo ABCDEF | teip -og . -- sed 's/[ADF]/@/'
 @BC@E@
 ```

-If the rule is not satisfied, the result will be inconsistent.
+If the rule is not adhered to, the result may be inconsistent.
-For example, the grep(1) may fail.
-Here is an example.
+For example, `grep(1)` might fail, as shown here.

 ```
 $ echo ABCDEF | teip -og . -- grep '[ABC]'